 Taking the form of a simple survey, you could run it online via a tool such as SurveyMonkey, supported with encouraging internal comms and perhaps an added incentive of a prize draw.
 Submissions would be limited to one per employee and answers would be anonymous.

 What should your census cover?

-Unlike the UK census questions, you should have the personal details of your employees such as their age, working hours, addresses etc. But your business census should cover topics such as
+Unlike the UK census questions, you should have the personal details of your employees such as their age, working hours, addresses etc. But your business census should cover topics such as:

 Try not to make it ask every question under the sun as you will have too much data and who wants to answer a load of questions about work.
 Just ask the key questions that you need to know.

-The data would provide you with a great insight into your business and would be great basis for evaluating existing employee benefits and planning new policies or initiatives.
+The data would provide you with a great insight into your business and would be a great basis for evaluating existing employee benefits and planning new policies or initiatives.

 You may discover through analysing the data that your younger members of the workforce don’t see training opportunities or progression being available.
 You can then use this insight to look at training programmes or to kick start your succession planning.

 A census within your business would also enable you to evaluate your current benefit scheme to test whether or not it is still fit for purpose.
 By revising your benefits offering to better align with your employees, you should be able to improve employee satisfaction and retention.

 Once you have conducted your census and all the information is gathered and analysed, act quickly.
 The sooner you can react to the findings, the more effective your actions will be, as over time, your employees views on the company will change – remember this is just a snap shot in time.

 The first step upon deciding which actions you’re going to take, is to communicate your decision to the workforce.
 Let them get excited about how their views will be impacting the business and what you provide.
 The more information and data you can give to explain your decisions, the better too.